 During the VRT in VRT1, participants were instructed to assume a standing position in front of a Kinect® camera.
 Subsequently, the participants were instructed to observe the game and to take note of the verbal and visual feedback provided by the physiotherapist.
 Kinect training progressed from simple tasks to complex ones.
-In the initial sessions, training was conducted through simple seated VR exercises (Fruit Ninja (Halfbrick Studios, Australia), Go to Distance, Gold Rush Mountain, and Extreme Hanky Panky) to allow participants to focus on the VR exercises and to realize that they were controlling the exercises "by their own movements".
+In the initial sessions, training was conducted through simple seated VR exercises [Fruit Ninja (Halfbrick Studios, Australia), Go the Distance (Minute to Win It) (Zoo Publishing, USA), Gold Rush Mountain (Carnival Games) (2011-2K Play, USA), and Extreme Hanky Panky (Minute to Win It) (Zoo Publishing, USA)] to allow participants to focus on the VR exercises and to realize that they were controlling the exercises "by their own movements".
 In the subsequent sessions, a VRT program was implemented that required weight transfer in the standing position and the use of the upper extremities.
-The concluding sessions comprised a VRT program incorporating more sophisticated movements in standing positions, including lunges and mini squats (Funnell Cake Falls, Nervous Nelly (Herald Tribune, USA), Crossboard, and Bowling).
+The concluding sessions comprised a VRT program incorporating more sophisticated movements in standing positions, including lunges and mini squats [Funnell Cake Falls (Carnival Games) (2011-2K Play, USA), Nervous Nelly (Herald Tribune, USA), Crossboard, and Bowling].

 In VRT2, the VRT was performed using the ALDA® system.
 The system comprises a motion-detector sensor, a USB port for wireless transfer of sensor motion data to the computer, and the VRT, which was developed for balance evaluation and balance training.
 The sensor was secured between the L3-5 vertebrae to detect the participants' movements.
-The training regimen encompassed a series of exercises that could be regulated by movements of the trunk and weight transfer in either a sitting or standing position, with adjustable difficulty levels (Space Shooter, Balance Surfing, and Balance Maze).
+The training regimen encompassed a series of exercises that could be regulated by movements of the trunk and weight transfer in either a sitting or standing position, with adjustable difficulty levels [Space Shooter (Alexandave Industries, Taiwan), Balance Surfing, and Balance Maze (Alexandave Industries, Taiwan)].
 In the initial 3 sessions, the participants engaged in seated VR exercises, which progressively increased in difficulty.
 Subsequently, the exercises were performed in a standing position.